nancyzhao888/thesis_old/writing/conceptDevelopment.md

 ## Topic
 * Broadway is no longer contained within just the 12 blocks and 40 theatres in New York.
 It has become a "brand" that is well-known and exported across the entire world.

+## Related Work
+* Existing work on this topic is very limited and generally ineffective – look into concert touring examples.
+* Some visualizations cover reasonably sized datasets but lack any type of fluid interactivity.
+Views are static and the level of granularity in most of the views does not allow interesting trends to emerge.
+* Some visualizations focus on a hub-and-spoke type visualization.
+Although geographically accurate, these visualizations emphasize an uninteresting part of the data.
+Users are not interested in the paths travelled by artists between venues.
+(This likely is more reflective of flight paths and highway locations.)
+* No visualizations online allowed users to filter by a time period in a fluid manner.
+* No visualizations that we found online attempt to visualize theatre touring data that I aggregate and visualize in this project – not domestically let alone internationally.

 ## Goals
 * Understanding **global distribution** | _geospatial analysis_
   * When was a show on Broadway?